 That rule encouraged some law enforcement agencies to adopt a practice of interrogation outside Miranda, and even to train investigators in the practice.
-Courts determined that interrogation "outside Miranda" or in violation of Miranda can result in civil rights liability under 42 USC §1983.
-It has now been clarified that where statements taken in violation of Miranda are not used against the defendant, civil liability will be imposed in only due to the most egregious violations.
+Courts have determined that interrogation "outside Miranda" or in violation of Miranda can result in civil rights liability under 42 U.S. Code §1983.
+It has now been clarified that where statements taken in violation of Miranda are not used against the defendant, civil liability will be imposed in only the most egregious violations.

 The Miranda rule co-exists with an older legal rule that involuntary confessions are generally inadmissible, even for impeachment.
-When a criminal defendant seeks to exclude a confession on the ground prohibited admission into evidence of that it was coerced, the giving of Miranda warnings and their effectiveness under the circumstances play an important role in the analysis of voluntariness.
+When a criminal defendant seeks to exclude a confession on the ground that it was coerced, the giving of Miranda warnings and their effectiveness under the circumstances play an important role in the analysis of voluntariness.